-Directed by Brennan Spiegel, PhD, the Cedars-Sinai Masters Degree in Health Delivery Science (MHDS) program is the first of its kind to combine aligned biomedical sciences into a single, applied degree that focuses on best practices in value-based healthcare delivery.
+Directed by Brennan Spiegel, MD, the Cedars-Sinai Masters Degree in Health Delivery Science (MHDS) program is the first of its kind to combine aligned biomedical sciences into a single, applied degree that focuses on best practices in value-based healthcare delivery.
 The curriculum explores four interrelated disciplines: data analytics, health informatics, healthcare financing, and performance measurement and improvement.
 Students work with preceptors to apply classroom theory in an immersive capstone project aligned with their interests.
 Graduates of the MHDS program are eligible for a wide variety of selective employment opportunities and may be uniquely positioned to take leadership, administrative or operational roles earlier than otherwise possible.

 - Clinical Scholars Program

 Directed by C. Noel Bairey Merz, MD, the Cedars-Sinai Clinical Scholars Program targets fellows and junior faculty of Cedars-Sinai with aspirations to become clinical scientists.
 The goal is to create a successful clinical scientist who will have an impact on a field of clinical and translational research upon graduating from the program.